Pan American Games: Closing

 The closing ceremony of the Pan American Games takes place after all sporting events have concluded.
 Flag-bearers from each participating country enter the stadium, followed by the athletes who enter together, without any national distinction.

-Two national flags along with the flag of PASO are hoisted while the corresponding national anthems are played: the flag of the current host country and the flag of the country hosting the next Pan American Games.
-The president of the organizing committee and the president of PASO make their closing speeches, the Games are officially closed, and the Pan American Games family is invited to participate at the next Games.
-The Pan American flame is then extinguished.
-In what is known as the Antwerp Ceremony, the mayor of the city that organized the Games transfers a special Pan American Games flag to the president of PASO, who then passes it on to the mayor of the city hosting the next Games.
+Two flags are hoisted while the corresponding national anthems are played: the flags of the current host country and of the country hosting the next Pan American Games.
+The president of the organizing committee and the president of PASO make their closing speeches, the Games are officially closed, and the Pan American family is invited to participate at the next Games.
+The PanAm Sports Flag and the Olympic Flag are lowered and Pan-American flame is then extinguished.
+In what is known as the Antwerp Ceremony, the highest authority of the city that organized the Games transfers a special Pan American Games flag to the president of PASO, who then passes it on to the current highest authority of the city hosting the next Games.
 After these compulsory elements, the next host nation briefly introduces itself with artistic displays of dance and theater representative of its culture.
-The closing ceremony includes a fifteen-minute presentation from the next host city.
+The closing ceremony may include a fifteen-minute presentation from the next host city.

 Medal presentation

-At the conclusion of each event, medals are ceremoniously distributed to the first, second and third-place finishers.
-The participants stand a three-tiered podium while receiving their medals.
-After the medals are given out by an IOC or PASO member, the national flags of the three medalists are raised while the national anthem of the gold medalist's country plays.
-Volunteering citizens of the host country act as hosts during the medal ceremonies, as they aid the officials who present the medals and act as flag-bearers.
-For every Pan American Games event, the respective medal ceremony is held, at most, one day after the event's final.
-When athletics was scheduled for the last days, the men's marathon is held in the last day of the games, and the award ceremony is held before or during the closing ceremonies.
+At the conclusion of each event, medals are ceremonially presented by an IOC or PASO member to the first, second and third-place finishers.
+The medal winners stand on a three-tiered podium while receiving their medals.
+After the medals are presented, the national flags of the three medalists are raised while the national anthem of the gold medalist's country plays.
+Volunteering citizens of the host country act as hosts during the medal ceremonies: they aid the officials who present the medals and act as flag-bearers.
+For each event, the respective medal ceremony is held, at most, one day after the event's final.
+When athletics was scheduled for the last days, the men's marathon is run on the last day of the games, and the award ceremony is held before or during the closing ceremony.